 Well, according to Instagram, 70 percent of shoppers turn to the app for product discovery.

-That’s a lot of potential sales.
+That’s a lot of potential opportunities to turn your followers into sales.

 Users are actively seeking out brands.
 Gone are the days of huge ad budgets for billboards to get people’s attention.
 All you need today is your phone.

 When you combine this with all the shopping functionality on the app and features like Reels and direct messaging, it makes sense why Instagram has become such a popular platform for brands.

 Whether you’re selling products or services on Instagram, you don’t need to invest in ads to start making money.
 All you have to do is follow these free Instagram sales strategies.

 1. Start Using Instagram Reels for Brand Awareness

 Since launching Instagram Reels in response to TikTok’s popularity, Instagram has been pushing the feature hard and rewarding accounts that use it.